cwtvincent/2019Spring/README.md

 # 2019 Spring
-The projects I have done at NJIT
+The projects I have done by my own at NJIT

 ## CS 634 - Data Mining(unfinished)